thu-ml/SageAttention/README.md

 + Two-level accumulation strategy for $PV$ to improve accuracy in FP8 MMA and WGMMA
 + Support `torch.compile` with non-cudagraphs mode and distributed inference

-**Thanks to the accuracy-preserving techniques and efficient kernel implementation, SageAttention achieves exceptional speed without compromising precision🚀.**
+**Thanks to the accuracy-preserving techniques and efficient kernel implementation, SageAttention achieves exceptional speed without compromising accuracy🚀.**

 ### **Results for [CogVideoX1.5-5B](https://huggingface.co/THUDM/CogVideoX1.5-5B) on NVIDIA H20 GPU**